NIEM-OASIS-DRAFT/oasis-open-project/GOVERNANCE.md

 ## Incubation Process

-At this time, new projects may be accepted into the NIEM OASIS at the sole discretion of the PGB.
+At this time, new projects may be accepted into NIEM OASIS at the sole discretion of the PGB.

 ## Updating Governance